BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

-As an aside, you can use `keytool` to produce an output descriptor if you've uncertain about the format, but it produces a watch-only descriptor, which means you'll have to subsituted the `xprv` for the `xpub` and it also doesn't show the fingerprint if you tell it a specific account derivation path, so it's probably better to do it by hand (and really get a good understanding of how the descriptor works).
+As an aside, you can use `keytool` to produce an output descriptor if you've uncertain about the format, but it produces a watch-only descriptor, which means you'll have to subsituted the `xprv` for the `xpub`, and it also doesn't show the fingerprint if you tell it a specific account derivation path, so it's probably better to do it by hand (and really get a good understanding of how the descriptor works).

 Nonetheless, here's an example of how an `output-descriptor` output works for keytool using the default derivation path (which is `84h/0h/0h`):

 ```
 keytool --seed $SEED --address-index '*' output-descriptor